-She earned a BFA in Spatial Arts and Ceramics, at California College of the Arts (formerly, California College of Arts & Crafts) in Oakland.
+Mary earned a BFA 1970 in Spatial Arts: Ceramics, at California College of the Arts (formerly, California College of Arts & Crafts) in Oakland, studying with Ruth Tamura, Viola Frey and Marvin Lipofsky.
 Following graduation, she taught screen printing, graphic design, drawing, and painting at Oakland High School.
-After eight years, she left teaching high school to study for her MFA in Glass and Painting at CCAC.
-She then taught for nineteen years at San Jose State University in the School of Art and Design, running the Glass Area.
+Mary also built and maintained one of the first hot glass studios in the Bay area run by a woman, and after eight years, she left teaching high school art to earn her MFA in Glass and Painting at CCAC.
+She then taught for nineteen years at San Jose State University in the School of Art and Design, as leader and instructor for the Glass Area.
+She hosted many international artists, and created many outreach projects: including two California Glass Exchanges and the 1995 Oakland Glass Art Society meeting.
 She retired in 2005.
-From 2002-2012 she was co-head of the Crucible Glass program and helped develop the glass studio.
+From 2002-2012 she was co-head of the Crucible Glass program and helped build the glass studio and programming.

 Mary believes that combining art making and environmental study is a healing magical process and potion that guides people to new mutual understanding and helps them to find their true spirit.

-Download a copy of my resume for more information.
+Click to view or download a copy of Mary Bayard White’s resume for more information: